The Not-For-Today Version of the Bible

 The Word of God reveals that the Spirit of God gave the Church of the Living God a supernatural entrance and will give her a supernatural exit.
 Therefore the Church must live a supernatural existence and experience.
 The Church may employ Madison Avenue tactics to draw the masses, but there won’t be any miracles.
 And without the obvious presence of the supernatural ministry of the Holy Spirit, we will boast about being many for God, but we won’t be much for God!
 We can convince unbelievers by the power of our reasoning that God exists, but only the Holy Spirit can convict and bring the revelation that God can be known by personal experience.

-Why not discard the Not-For-Today Version of the Bible you have been reading, repent of unbelief, and make this confession with me:
+Will you not discard the Not-For-Today Version of the Bible you have been reading, repent of unbelief, and make this confession with me:

 Unbelief says some other time, but not now; some other place, but not here, some other people, but not us.
 I begin today to confess in faith that whatever God did some other time, He is willing to do now; whatever He did some other place, He is willing to do here; whatever He did for any other people, He is willing to do for us, NOW!